kavin256/trails/README.md

 **Implementation Status:**

-The `/trips` endpoints now use an **in-memory Trip store** that implements real last-writer-wins behavior with server-controlled timestamps:
+The `/trips` endpoints now use a **SQLite database** that implements real last-writer-wins behavior with server-controlled timestamps:

+- **Persistent storage**: Trip data is stored in `apps/api/data/trails-api.sqlite` and survives server restarts
 - **Server-controlled timestamps**: The server ignores client-provided `updatedAt` values and always assigns timestamps using `Date.now()`, ensuring the server is the single source of truth
 - **Last-writer-wins**: When a client pushes a trip change, the server replaces any existing trip with the same ID, using arrival order to determine "last"
 - **Incremental sync**: `GET /trips?since=<timestamp>` returns only trips with `updatedAt > since` (server timestamps)
 - **First-time sync**: `POST /trips/batch` with `lastSyncedAt: null` returns all trips in `serverChanges`
-- **Soft deletes**: Trips with `deleted: true` remain in the store and sync to all devices
+- **Soft deletes**: Trips with `deleted: true` remain in the database and sync to all devices

-**Limitations:**
-- Data is **not persisted** across server restarts (in-memory only)
+- **WAL mode**: Database uses Write-Ahead Logging for better concurrency and durability

+**Current Limitations:**
 - No conflict detection (conflicts array is always empty)
 - No authentication or authorization
+- Single-user / development setup (no multi-tenancy)

 ### Next Steps for Backend

-The sync endpoints now implement real last-writer-wins logic with server-controlled timestamps.
-The next phase will add:
+The sync endpoints now implement real last-writer-wins logic with server-controlled timestamps and persistent SQLite storage.
+Future enhancements:

-- **Database layer** (PostgreSQL or SQLite) for persistent trip storage (replacing the in-memory store)
 - **Enhanced validation** of incoming trip data
-- **Better error handling** for invalid requests and database failures
 - **Conflict detection** (optional) to populate the `conflicts` array when appropriate
-- **Authentication** (future) to ensure users only access their own trips
+- **Authentication** to ensure users only access their own trips
+- **Multi-user support** with user isolation